EasyBrizy/Brizy-Local-Image-Resizer/DEVELOPMENT.md

 You should now have a running server!
 Visit ```localhost:80``` in your browser.

+After you have successfully gone through the development process you are probably going to start a production deployment.

+- ```docker build --target=production --tag=image-resizer:latest .```
+- ```docker-compose -f docker-compose.production.yaml up -d```

 ## READMEs

 For more info about working with this service, check out these READMEs: